zincbase/zincserver/docs/Technical overview.md

 The server serializes write and compaction operations, however, read operations can happen concurrently, including concurrently to writes, rewrites and compactions.
 This is achieved by guarantying all file updates to be non-destructive in nature, and releasing old resources only when they are not needed:

 * Read operations are bounded by a predetermined range within the file at the time of the request, so partially written data is never encountered by the reader.
-* Compactions and Rewrites always create new files, and through a series of careful rename and delete operations, allow for the old file to still remain accessible to existing readers, but the new file to be visible for newer readers and writers.
+* Compactions and rewrites always create new files, and through a series of careful rename and delete operations, allow for the old file to still remain accessible to existing readers, but the new file to be visible for newer readers and writers.
 Once all existing readers of an old file have finished, the old file is immediately released from the file system and deleted.
 This may happen for several generations concurrently.

 ## An eye to the future: scaling to multiple machines